Uremic Encephalopathy

 Several cognitive function tests are used to evaluate uremic encephalopathy, including the following:

-Alterations in choice reaction time appear to correlate best with renal failure.
+Alterations in choice reaction time appear to correlate best with kidney failure.

 Procedures